Cobblebank Community Services Hub

 The Cobblebank Community Services Hub will be located in the Cobblebank Metropolitan Activity Centre, a thriving new urban precinct in Melbourne’s west with the new Cobblebank Train Station, Cobblebank Stadium, the coming Melton Hospital and a significant retail and entertainment precinct at its heart.

-The Hub will provide a range of community services and private/commercial providers to meet the needs of our growing community and the broader region.
+The Hub has been designed to provide a range of community services and private/commercial providers to meet the needs of our growing community and the broader region.

 The Hub will provide an accessible space to deliver a range of important services like mental health, disability, refugee and family support services, as well as culturally specific services for our Aboriginal and Torres Strait Islander communities and culturally diverse communities.